 A cough is a sudden burst of air from the lungs.
-It can help to clear secretions or foreign items from the lungs and respiratory tract.
+It can help to clear mucus or foreign items from the airways.

 There are different types of cough:

 Coughs can have fluid or be dry.
-You may find that your cough is worse when waking up and at the night when you are lying down.
+A cough may be worse when waking up or when lying down.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.

 American Lung Association

 Chronic cough in adults—approach to the patient.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/approach-to/chronic-cough-in-adults-approach-to-the-patient.
 Accessed March 29, 2021.

 Cough.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/symptom/cough.
 Accessed March 29, 2021.

 Mathur A, Liu-Shiu-Cheong PSK, et al. The management of chronic cough.
 QJM.
 2019;112(9):651-656.